ralna/RALFit/libRALFit/doc/common/options.rst

 .. |initial_radius| replace:: specifies the initial trust-region radius, :math:`\Delta`.

+.. |regularization| replace:: specifies if a regularized non-linear least squares
+			      problem needs to be solves, and if so, what method is used to solve it.
+Possible values are:

-.. |regularization_weight| replace:: specifies the regularization weight, :math:`\sigma`, used in the least-squares problem.
+.. |regularization_term| replace:: specifies the regularization weight, :math:`\sigma`, used in the least-squares problem.

 .. |regularization_power| replace:: specifies the regularization weight, :math:`p`, used in the least-squares problem.